groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/filename/_index.md

 Returns a string representation of the current object.

 **Returns:**
-java.lang.String - A string representation of the current object.
+java.lang.String - a string representation of the current object.